-Gout is a form of proactive arthritis, a condition which affects the joints, caused by the build-up of uric acid crystals, as told by Dr. Minakshi Sharma, an Ayurveda consultant at Vedic Vision Health Care Centre.
-Uric acid is a substance which is formed when the body breaks down purines (important substances which are regarded as the building blocks of DNA, as well as impacting blood circulation, digestion and absorption of nutrients); blood transports the uric acid to the kidney and stamps it out in urine.
+Gout is a form of proactive arthritis, a condition that affects the joints, caused by the build-up of uric acid crystals, as told by Dr. Minakshi Sharma, an Ayurveda consultant at Vedic Vision Health Care Centre.
+Uric acid is a substance that is formed when the body breaks down purines (important substances which are regarded as the building blocks of DNA, as well as impacting blood circulation, digestion, and absorption of nutrients); blood transports the uric acid to the kidney and stamps it out in the urine.
 The condition in which excess uric acid is formed in the body causes gout, also called hyperuricemia.
-Usually, gout is the problem faced by men, but it triggers in women after menopause.
+Usually, gout is a problem faced by men, but it triggers in women after menopause.
 Dr. B.N Sinha, a Delhi-based Ayurvedic expert, says, “Gout is also caused due to the consumption of more proteins and curd, so to avoid that one should lessen the intake of pulses or any other sources of protein and curd in your diet.”

 It is often suggested to go for natural ways to cure any disease rather than depending completely on medicines.
 Here are some home remedies for curing gout:

 Fenugreek is an herb with light green leaves and small white flowers.
 Dr. Sharma says, “Consumption of fenugreek seeds can help cure gout as it helps in reducing internal as well as external inflammation of the body.”

 How to use: Soak 1 Tbsp fenugreek seed in half cup water overnight and drink that water in the morning and chew the soaked seeds.
 This will help in reducing the swelling of the joints and can relieve pain.